NTID Regional STEM Center

 Prepare for the transition from high school to college!

-The National Technical Institute for the Deaf (NTID) Regional STEM Center (NSRC) designed the STEM Academy to prepare high school students who are deaf and hard of hearing (DHH) for college with a STEM focus.
-The three-week program is a condensed version of the Rochester Institute of Technology, National Technical Institute for the Deaf (RIT/NTID) Summer Transition Program (STP), with the addition of engaging STEM activities.
-Students who complete academic summer bridge programs are more likely to be accepted and stay in college.
+The National Technical Institute for the Deaf (NTID) Regional STEM Center (NRSC) at the Alabama Institute for the Deaf and Blind (AIDB) designed the STEM Academy to prepare high school students who are Deaf and Hard of Hearing (DHH) for college, with a special focus on STEM (Science, Technology, Engineering, and Math).
+This three-week summer program is a condensed version of the Rochester Institute of Technology/National Technical Institute for the Deaf (RIT/NTID) Summer Transition Program (STP), enhanced by engaging STEM activities.
+Research shows that students who participate in academic summer bridge programs are more likely to be accepted into college and persist in their studies.

-- Close the gaps in the academic content areas of English Language Arts, reading, mathematics, and emotional intelligence.
+- Close academic gaps in English Language Arts, reading, mathematics, and emotional intelligence.

 - Develop leadership skills.